• Skip to primary navigation

 • Mango chutney – or any other fruity chutney.
 If you don’t have a fruity chutney you could substitute with apricot jam and a tablespoon of vinegar.

 • Beef stock (not pictured).
-You can use a stock cube to make it if you don’t have fresh stock.
+You can make it with a stock cube if you don't have fresh stock.

 Vegetables